gc5232978/oil-sentiment-api/README.md

 ## Description

-This project show how to setup a simple API:
+This project shows how to setup a simple API:

 ## Getting Started